-COMMON NAMEAsian clamSCIENTIFIC NAMECorbicula flumineaORIGINAsiaINVASIVE RANKING, NYSHigh MANAGEMENT STRATEGY Chemical, Physical, Prevention
+COMMON NAMEAsian clamSCIENTIFIC NAMECorbicula flumineaORIGINAsiaINVASIVE RANKING, NYSHighMANAGEMENT STRATEGYChemical, Physical, Prevention

-Fabio Moretzsohn, Texas A&M University-Corpus Christi, CC BY-NC 3.0 US via Bugwood.org BLOODY RED SHRIMP Hemimysis anomala Bloody red shrimp are small invertebrates that can grow to about 0.5-1.5 cm.
-Their coloring ranges from ivory and translucent to red-orange, and is variable in changing temperature and light conditions.
-This species has eight pairs of legs, which is a distinguishing trait.
-With magnification, a characteristic flat-ended tail with two prominent spikes can be seen.
+Fabio Moretzsohn, Texas A&M University-Corpus Christi, CC BY-NC 3.0 US via Bugwood.org can be seen.
 Bloody red shrimp display a distinctive swarming behavior that is unique in the Great Lakes.
 Swarms may cover several square meters.
-Individuals, typically males, will migrate from deeper waters to the upper water column at twilight and return to the profundal zone at dawn.
+Individuals, typically males, will migrate from deeper waters to the upper water column at twilight and return to deeper waters at dawn.
 They typically live in quiet areas of brackish or freshwater lakes and reservoirs, but may also establish populations in rivers and streams.
 This species prefers hard or rocky substrates with water temperatures of about 10-15°C, generally from 6-10 m deep.
-THREAT 20 Bloody red shrimp rapidly consume a variety of zooplankton, phytoplankton, detritus, and insect larvae putting it in direct competition with many native aquatic organisms including young fish.
-Zooplankton biomass and diversity may also be reduced.
-MANAGEMENT The best management strategy is prevention through education and stewardship.
-As this species is most commonly spread through fishing and boating equipment, it is important to use precautions such as cleaning, draining, and drying your boat and other aquatic equipment before moving to another water body.